 Hiring a conveyancer is a required service when buying or selling a property.
-This is especially so when purchasing a new build property as the process is often considered as more complex compared to previously owned buildings.
+This is especially so when purchasing a new build property as the process is often considered complex compared to previously owned buildings.

 Compare My Move has created the ultimate guide to help you research what’s involved when buying a new build property.
 Step by step, we’ll help you understand the new build conveyancing process and why each stage is so important.

 By this stage, you should’ve agreed to a mortgage in principle and so now is the time to finalise the arrangements.
-Your mortgage lender will request a surveyor to conduct a mortgage valuation to determine the property’s overall value.
+Your mortgage lender will request a surveyor to conduct a mortgage valuation to determine the property’s value.
 If the house is still unfinished, then the valuation will be based on the plans and specifications provided.

-As a buyer, it would be wise to get a mortgage offer before the exchange of contracts so that you know you can afford the purchase.
+As a buyer, it would be wise to get a mortgage offer before exchanging contracts so you know you can afford the purchase.
 But it’s important to keep in mind the expiry date of your mortgage offer.
 Many offers expire after 6 months and so it should be long enough for you to get to your completion date.
 However, if for any reason this is not the case or your offer expires earlier, you will have to re-apply or risk losing the mortgage.

 As previously mentioned, it’s common to be given a deadline of 28 days from reserving the property to the exchanging of contracts.
 Competition is usually quite high for new builds and so, as a buyer, you’ll want to find a reliable conveyancer quickly to get to this stage.
 This is when your conveyancing solicitor will check the contract, the title of the property, the planning documents and any other important paperwork.
 You’ll also be asked to sign any necessary documents.

 The exchanging of contracts means that the house will officially be yours when built.
-However, it doesn’t necessarily mean that you’ll have a concrete completion date just yet.
+However, it doesn’t necessarily mean that you’ll have a concrete completion date yet.
 The completion date can only be fixed once the house is finished.

-The day of completion is usually 10 days after the house has been fully built and the contracts exchanged.
+The day of completion is usually 10 days after the house has been built and the contracts exchanged.
 The snagging list should be completed and the mortgage funds released.
-During this stage, the keys, building logs and owner’s manual are all issued and you’re officially given ownership.
+During this stage, the keys, building logs and owner’s manual are all issued and you’re given ownership.
 Don’t forget to ensure that you’re given copies of everything, including the guarantees relating to your new build.

 It’s important to note that the developer might not always be able to give a concrete completion date.
 It all depends on the property’s condition, the results of the snagging list and other external factors.
-However, new build properties still have a smaller property chain and so, overall, the process should be a lot quicker.
+However, new build properties still have a smaller property chain and so the process should be a lot quicker.

 Now that you’re aware of the conveyancing process for new build properties, it’s time to find a reliable and experienced conveyancing solicitor to lend a hand and offer advice.
-Compare My Move can connect you with up to 4 fully-licensed conveyancers in your local area.
+Compare My Move can connect you with up to 5 fully-licensed conveyancers in your local area.
 All you have to do is fill out our quick and easy form to begin.
 You can also use our Stamp Duty calculator so you know what to expect.